scullycoop/scullycoop.github.io/README.md

 ## Details

 This is the webpage for Scully Co-op at Princeton University.
+Created with HTML / CSS / Bootstrap by David Wu '19.

 ## Try